DFreds/dfreds-module-docs/blog/2025-06-02-dfreds-picky-ui-now-available-for-supporters.md

 Hi all!

-DFreds Clipboard is now out of the Early Access phase and available for all Patreon tiers!
+DFreds Picky UI is now out of the Early Access phase and available for all Patreon tiers!